mikhailshilkov/mikhailio-hugo/content/lab/terraform/1-prerequisites/index.md

 #### Text editor

 Any text editor will do, but I recommend Visual Studio Code.

 You may want to install [Terraform extension](https://marketplace.visualstudio.com/items?itemName=mauve.terraform) to get syntax highlighting, code completion, and validation while editing Terraform files.

-If so, run the command `Terraform: Enable/Disable Language Server` to enable experimental support for Terraform `0.12.x`.
+The lab uses HCL 2.0 language features introduced in Terraform 0.12.
+To enable these features, run the command `Terraform: Enable/Disable Language Server`.
+Note that the features are experimental and several people reported them not working properly yet.
+Regardless, feel free to proceed with the lab and be prepared to some red squiggles.

 #### Note: Azure Cloud Shell